 The United States devalued its dollar on Tuesday (13 February) by ten per cent in a bid to reverse crippling U.

-The United States devalued its dollar on Tuesday (13 February) by ten per cent in a bid to reverse crippling U.S. losses in world trade.
+Background: The United States devalued its dollar on Tuesday (13 February) by ten per cent in a bid to reverse crippling U.S. losses in world trade.